deweydbb/RemoveColorCast/README.md

 This program does not meet the requirements for a baseline tiff reader/writer as defined by the TIFF 6.0 specifications The type of tifs this program supports is small.
 This program is also currently implemented to only run on windows.

-To be read by the program, the tif must meet this requirements:
+To be processed by the program, the tif must meet this requirements:
 * Uncompressed (no internal compression)
 * Contain only 1 image
 * 3 channels per pixel (rgb)
+* sRGB color space
 * 8 or 16 bits per-channel

 ## What does the program do?